Generate a Java SDK from OpenAPI / Swagger

 • Authentication support for OAuth flows and other standard security mechanisms

-• Custom enums types using string or integer values
+• Custom enum types using string or integer values

 Java Package Structure